getpopper/popper/docs/index.rst

 ======

-Popper is an experimentation protocol for organizing a academic article's artifacts following a DevOps approach.
+Popper is an experimentation protocol for organizing a academic article's artifacts following a DevOps approach (sometimes referred to as "SciOps").
 This documentation describes the experimentation protocol and the Popper CLI tool; it gives examples from multiple domains showing how to follow the protocol; and also shows how to use a CI system to continuously validate Popperized experiments.

 .. toctree::